liamlaverty/UmbracoAI/.rulesync/rules/02-umbraco.md

 - Create comprehensive, scalable solutions that can grow with the project needs
 - Always consider SEO, performance, and user experience in your implementations
 - Be creative with your front-end design, html and css.
 Come up with a theme and stick to it.
+- DO NOT try to log into the Umbraco backoffice manually with the browser.

 ## Running the website